 People often select foods that are fast and easy to prepare.
 Supermarkets are now full of fast convenience foods ready to bring home and consume.
 With today’s busy lifestyles people want quick and economical items.
 People often do not want to spend a lot of time in the kitchen preparing meals and will also often look for simple recipes with minimal ingredients.
 Those who prepare their own foods at home are more likely to meet dietary guidelines, rather than those who frequent fast-food restaurants.
 Consumers who frequent fast-food restaurants and do not choose wisely are less likely to eat too much fat and get inadequate amounts of calcium, fruits, vegetables, and whole grains.

 Sometimes food choices are made because of convenience.
 A candy bar might be a mid-afternoon snack choice because it is what is conveniently located in one’s office hallway or in the path of a college student’s walkway.
 A health-conscious individual might pack an apple or banana.
 The fruit or banana would provide more vitamins and minerals and less sugar and fat.

 The economy has shifted the choices people are making have changed.
 The higher priced convenience foods are purchased less often and more people are buying the less expensive store brands.
 Consumers are eating more home-cooked meals to save money.

 Positive and Negative Associations with Food

-People tend to like some foods because their association with happy occasions.
-Hot dogs are well liked at baseball games and cake and ice cream are liked at birthday parties.
-By the same token a person may have an adverse association with food.
+People tend to like some foods because of their association with happy occasions.
+Hot dogs are well-liked at baseball games and cake and ice cream are like at birthday parties.
+By the same token, a person may have an adverse association with food.
 A child who was forced to eat broccoli as a child may develop an adverse association with broccoli.
 Parents may inadvertently, teach children to like or dislike certain foods.
 If cake or candy is used as an award, the child may develop a positive association with it.